 Like any large city, you can find anything to suit your taste.
 From beer bars to cabarets to discos…Paris has it all, and more.
-While it is impossible to begin to give even a decent sampling, below are a few suggestions that are popular with foreigners.
+While it is impossible to begin to give even a decent sampling, below are a few suggestions that are popular with foreigners to enjoy night life in Paris.
 Check publications and websites for more complete information.

 - http://www.parisvoice.com; webzine for English-speaking Parisians that has information on bar, club, and restaurant openings and closings.

 - http://www.leclubparis.com; Locations, address, hours and dress codes of over 100 bars and clubs (English version)